 Now think about what happens after you die.
 Some things become taxable after death, such as capital gains on property.
-This means the loved ones or beneficiaries who inherit your estate could be left with a sizable tax bill on their hands.
+This means you may leave the beneficiaries who inherit your estate a sizable tax bill.

 With life insurance, it’s important to remember that the tax-free death benefit* bypasses the estate.
 This means your beneficiaries will receive the benefit directly.

 (*The death benefit refers to money given to your beneficiaries after you die.
-The exact amount of money they receives depends on how much coverage you bought.)
+The exact amount of money they receive depends on how much coverage you bought.)

 Your beneficiaries can then use that money any way they wish.
 For example, they can use it to pay: